KaiUT/SDS385/peer_review/peer_review02.md

 Overall, you did a great job!
 The code is readable, and can be understand easily.
 After correcting all above issues, it only takes around 30s to finish the whole dataset on my laptop.

+In addition, I went through your exercises03/04/05 as well.
+All code are clear and readable.
+It is really great to have comments for every several lines so that others can follow your code and even help yourself understand the code a long time later.
+I should do something similar :).
+Also, I suggest you to post visualized results of these code on GitHub as well.
+It helps others to understand your results and figure out if your code do things correctly.
+I highly recommend to use `jupyter notebook` to present your results.
+You can find how to install and run jupyter from here (http://jupyter.readthedocs.io/en/latest/projects/content-projects.html).